mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [A Vast New Data Set Could Supercharge the AI Hunt for Crypto Money Laundering](https://www.wired.com/story/ai-crypto-tracing-model-money-laundering/) - Blockchain analysis firm Elliptic, MIT, and IBM have released a new AI model—and the 200-million-transaction dataset it's trained on—that aims to spot the “shape” of bitcoin money laundering.

+- [These Women Came to Antarctica for Science.
+Then the Predators Emerged](https://www.wired.com/story/women-antarctica-science-predators-whistleblower/) - Jane Willenbring was the first to blow the whistle on sexual harassment and assault in Antarctica.
+Years later, women are still coming forward with tales of horror as a government investigation unfolds.

+- [5.25-inch floppy disks expected to help run San Francisco trains until 2030](https://arstechnica.com/gadgets/2024/04/5-25-inch-floppy-disks-expected-to-help-run-san-francisco-trains-until-2030/) - "We have a technical debt that stretches back many decades."

 - [Elon Musk Didn’t Want His Latest Deposition Released.
 Here It Is.](https://www.huffpost.com/entry/elon-musk-didnt-want-his-latest-deposition-released-here-it-is_n_66133d2ce4b0d81853f9a766) - Musk is being sued for falsely suggesting a 22-year-old Jewish man was part of a neo-Nazi brawl.

 - [The Secret Startup That Saved the Worst Website in America](https://www.theatlantic.com/technology/archive/2015/07/the-secret-startup-saved-healthcare-gov-the-worst-website-in-america/397784/) - How a team of young people, living in a repurposed McMansion in Maryland, helped fix Healthcare.gov

 - [Why do some people always get lost?](https://arstechnica.com/science/2024/04/why-do-some-people-always-get-lost/) - Experience may matter more than innate ability when it comes to sense of direction.

+- [Price of zero-day exploits rises as companies harden products against hackers](https://techcrunch.com/2024/04/06/price-of-zero-day-exploits-rises-as-companies-harden-products-against-hackers/) - Tools that allow government hackers to break into iPhones and Android phones, popular software like the Chrome and Safari browsers, and chat apps like

+- [NASA knows what knocked Voyager 1 offline, but it will take a while to fix](https://arstechnica.com/space/2024/04/the-diagnosis-is-in-bad-memory-knocked-nasas-aging-voyager-1-offline/) - "Engineers are optimistic they can find a way for the FDS to operate normally."

 - [How Hidden Nazi Symbols Were the Tip of a Toxic Iceberg at Life Is Strange Developer Deck Nine](https://sea.ign.com/life-is-strange-2/214159/news/how-hidden-nazi-symbols-were-the-tip-of-a-toxic-iceberg-at-life-is-strange-developer-deck-nine) - Inside the developer of Life Is Strange's internal struggles with toxicity, hate speech, crunch, and more.